CameronTheDeveloper/arcade-rocket/README.md

 I implemented particles using the Unity Particle System for the rocket's smoke and fire trail.
 There are also particles that appear when an explosion occurs.

+The Unity package containing my complete project is on Master branch.

 Imported assets are owned by Code Ninjas.